 Further evidence that difficulty was experienced when the three other portions of the die were fitted into the outer frame, is forthcoming from the stamps of all values prepared from Die II, with the exception of the 10 para (Plate V, 1).
 On these stamps the first letter of the inscription in the bottom label is seen always to be defective or missing, so that the first word often reads as OSTE instead of POSTE (Plates III and IV).
-This failure of the P to print properly is the result of the S.W. corner (as seen on the stamp) of the central portion of the die having been below the level of the lateral tablet, so that when the moulds were struck the image of the P would have been considerably raised.
-In turn the P would have been depressed upon the stereo and in consequence an outstandingly successful "make-ready" (découpage) would have been required to cause it to print.
-Only in this way can the varying partial appearances and disappearances of the P on different units be explained.
-As long as the same découpage remained in use the amount of the P to print from any one stereo would remain constant and this is found to be the case if stamps from the same unit are compared.
-Had the stereos varied in the amount of the P cast on them it would have been necessary for the moulds to have varied in this respect and the moulds could only have varied in this way had the die undergone changes while they were being struck-an almost unbelievable happening.
+This failure of the p to print properly is the result of the S.W. corner (as seen on the stamp) of the central portion of the die having been below the level of the lateral tablet, so that when the moulds were struck the image of the P would have been considerably raised.
+In turn the P would have been depressed upon the stereo and in consequence an outstandingly successful 'make-ready' (decoupage) would have been required to cause, it to print.
+Only in this way can the varying partial appearances and disappearances of the P to print from any one stereo would remain constant and this is found to be the case if stamps from the same unit are compared.
+Had the stereos varied in the amount of the p cast on them it would have been necessary for the moulds to have varied in this respect and the moulds could only have varied in this way had the die undergone changes while they were being struck -an almost unbelievable happening.

-Other examples of defective découpage are seen throughout the series, such blemishes as localized lightly printed areas of a constant character being found on the stamps of both 1872 and 1874-75.
-A particular good example of this type of constant defect is seen on the righthand top corner of the 5 piastre sheet printed in 1874.
-Light printing of portions of the sheet, due to imperfect inking, must not be mistaken for the result of faulty découpage.
+Other examples of defective decoupage are seen throughout the series, such blemishes as localized lightly printed areas of a constant character being found on the stamps of both 1872 and 1874-75.
+A particularly good example of this type of constant defect is seen on the right-hand top corner of the 5 piastre sheet printed in 1874.
+Light printing of portions of the sheet, due to imperfect inking, must not be mistaken for the result of faulty decoupage.
 Such a condition is not constant but varies from sheet to sheet.
-Examples of such defective inking are common and, in many instances, may account for the varying shades of the different stamps which have even attained catalogue rank often without justification.
+Examples of such defective inking are common and, in many instances, may account for the varying shades of the different stamps which have even attained catalogue rank-often without justification.